Todi: Other cultural sites

+Other cultural aspects

+Among the local culinary traditions is piccioni alla todina, prepared with pigeon, cured ham, onion, garlic, sage, black olives, capers, red wine, chicken broth, olive oil, salt and pepper.

 In the early 1990s, Richard S. Levine, a professor of Architecture at the University of Kentucky, included Todi in academic design exercises aimed at conceiving hypothetical improvements to the city and was flown out to present at a conference promoting agritourism around Todi titled "The Sustainable City of the Past and the Sustainable City of the Future".
 The Italian press relied on the conference's press release which incorrectly stated that he had done research that found Todi to be the world's most livable city.
 This false claim has persisted for years after the conference in guide books and other publications about Todi.

-Religious architecture or sites

-The Duomo in the sloping Piazza del Popolo.
+Archeology